Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

+\textit{Unpaired Image-to-Image Transfer}: Cycle-consistency GAN (CycleGAN)~\cite{zhu2017unpaired} is a type of GAN model that enables image translation between unpaired datasets~\cite{mușat2021multi,uricar2021let,shan2019pixel,liu2022multi}.
+The training process of a CycleGAN involves optimizing two generators and two discriminators simultaneously.
+One generator is responsible for learning the mapping function $G$ from domain $X$ to $Y$, while the other generator $F$ learns the mapping from domain $Y$ to $X$.
 Both $G$ and $F$ are trained simultaneously, incorporating a cycle consistency loss that enforces the cycle consistency to ensure that $F(G(x)) \approx x$ and $G(F(y)) \approx y$.
 This loss combined with adversarial losses on domains $X$ and $Y$ yields objective for unpaired image-to-image translation.
 Unpaired Image-to-Image Transfer release the requirement of paired training data, which is more general in the real-world applications of intelligent vehicle perception.
-By incorporating adversarial losses on domains X and Y, the objective for unpaired image-to-image translation is obtained.
+By incorporating adversarial losses on domains $X$ and $Y$, the objective for unpaired image-to-image translation is obtained.
 Unpaired Image-to-Image Transfer release the need for paired training data, making them more general in real-life applications of intelligent vehicle perception.

-However, these image-to-image transfer approaches rely on task-specific and predefined similarity functions between inputs and outputs and do not consider the reliability and robustness of the translation frameworks, which might be disrupted by the perturbations added to input and targeted images.
+\textbf{In-depth Discussion:} (1) Image-to-image transfer can be used as data augmentation, data distribution style transfer.
+Because of the limited data of source or target domain, image-to-image transfer methods could generate diverse fake examples as data augmentation to improve the robustness and generalization during the machine learning model training.
+In addition, image-to-image transfer enables the translation between source and target domains, to reduce the data distribution style difference in intelligent vehicle perception.
+(2) However, there are some limitations for the image-to-image transfer methods when applying to the real-world intelligent vehicle perception.
+When the transfer involves complex or ambiguous patterns in autonomous driving, image-to-image transfer models might produce translations with low realism or fidelity.
+For the \textit{Paired Image-to-Image Transfer} methods, in practical applications of intelligent vehicle perception, the requirement for paired training data poses disadvantages.
+For the \textit{Unpaired Image-to-Image Transfer} methods, they rely on task-specific and predefined similarity functions between inputs and outputs and do not consider the reliability and robustness of the translation frameworks, which might be disrupted by the perturbations added to input and targeted images.
 This issue is particularly crucial for autonomous driving.

-\subsubsection{Adversarial learning}
+\subsubsection{Adversarial Learning}